jhpyle/mTCP/README.md

 `TELNET_CGA 1` to your `MTCP.CFG` file if you have a [Hercules Graphics Card] or [CGA] adapter in your system.

-[EGA] is currently not supported, because I do not known an [EGA] card or [EGA]-compatible monitor.
+[EGA] is currently not supported, because I do not own an [EGA] card or [EGA]-compatible monitor.

 ## Performance